-As of September 2021 I will be entering a year-long course with the Functional Medicine Coaching Academy & (upon completion), sit for the national exam to be a Nationally Certified Health Coach.
+As of September 2021 I began a year-long course with the Functional Medicine Coaching Academy & (upon completion), I will sit for the national exam to be a Nationally Certified Health Coach.
 This is a perfect time to contact me & get on the ground floor to true healing & longevity!

-Forever learning and repeating courses, constantly refreshing my vision & comprehension, for our bodies and our health. are our greatest assets.,
+Forever learning and repeating courses, constantly refreshing my vision & comprehension, for our bodies and our health…these are our greatest assets.,